Issues of Indecent Image Classification

 - That he/she had not himself seen the photographs or pseudo photographs and did not know, nor had any cause to suspect them to be indecent.

 This defence is available if the defendant had not seen the photographs and did not know them to be indecent and did not have cause to believe them to be indecent.
 Defendants in cases concerning images on their computer will frequently claim this defence.
-Accordingly it will be up to the police to present evidence to show that the defendant had seen the pictures.
+Accordingly it will be up to the prosecution to present evidence to show that the defendant had seen the pictures.
 Problems in this area will be presented in the form of the Internet Cache; a ‘copy’ of onscreen information is stored by a computer hard-drive to allow faster performance when retrieving information from previously visited web-addresses.
 However this is no guarantee the image has been viewed; some images on a website are of ‘thumb-nail’ size, the user may not have viewed the entire page and the images stored in the Internet Cache were below the area he viewed on a webpage (again; it will be the responsibility of the prosecution to present evidence showing the defendant had seen the pictures (see Atkins v DPP; Goodlands v DPP 2 Cr.App.R.
 248 which will be discussed below)).

 Section 160 (1) of the Criminal Justice Act 1988 states that: